MallocArray/airgradient_displays/mini_display_cyd/README.md

 - ESP32 based Cheap Yellow Display (CYD) such as [this one](https://www.aliexpress.us/item/3256804774970998.html?aff_fcid=833907b4e99a4b60b55ec4424b7768bb-1762221082683-09002-_DkSpIjB&tt=CPS_NORMAL&aff_fsk=_DkSpIjB&aff_platform=shareComponent-detail&sk=_DkSpIjB&aff_trace_key=833907b4e99a4b60b55ec4424b7768bb-1762221082683-09002-_DkSpIjB&terminal_id=a4a5de52b7ad4ef3ab00acde7041ad9b&afSmartRedirect=y&gatewayAdapt=glo2usa4itemAdapt) for ~$15
   - For more information, visit [https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)
+- USB cable compatible with your CYD board

+### Optional

 - Visual Studio Code
 - PlatformIO extension for VS Code
-- USB cable compatible with your CYD board
-- Windows PowerShell (instructions below use PowerShell)
+- Arduino IDE

-## Quick start — Build and upload using VS Code + PlatformIO
+## Build and upload using VS Code + PlatformIO

 1. Open this folder in Visual Studio Code.
 Use `File -> Open Folder...` and select the `mini_display_cyd` folder.
 2. Install the PlatformIO extension if you haven't already.
 In VS Code, open the Extensions view and search for "PlatformIO IDE" and install it.
 3. Confirm PlatformIO recognizes the project.
 The `platformio.ini` in this folder contains the build configuration for the CYD target.
 You should see PlatformIO status in the bottom bar of VS Code.
 4. Build the firmware:

+    ### VS Code with PlatformIO

+      Click the Checkbox button at on the bottom bar of VSCode to build and upload or
+      Use the PlatformIO GUI: open the PlatformIO sidebar, choose "Project Tasks > [environment name] > Build" then "Upload".

-   1. Command line
+    ### Command line with PlatformIO

         ```powershell
         # From the terminal inside VS Code (PowerShell) run: